PhilipK-webdev/Contact-Details/README.md

 Database:

-A deployment script is provided (seed.sql) containing the SQL query to create the contacts table.
+A deployment script is provided (seed.sql) containing the SQL query to create the users table.

 ## Getting Started